Buckingham Borough Police

 Buckingham Borough Police was the police force responsible for policing the Borough of Buckingham, situated in the county of Buckinghamshire, England until 1892.

 It was formed as a result of the Municipal Corporations Act 1835.
 The force was amalgamated into the Buckinghamshire Constabulary following the Local Government Act 1888.
+At the time of its abolition the force had a strength of four officers, comprising a head constable, one sergeant and two constables.